bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Same concept applies here, with different syntax.

-Note that an host can be part of multiple groups.
+Note that a host can be part of multiple groups.

 You can find more information and examples `here on intro_inventory <https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html>`_ .